gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

        * _Trees and maintaining sorted structures._
          * What are Trees in Computer Science.
          * Tree invariants.
-         * Constructing trees.
+         * Constructing binary trees -- the OOP approach.
-         * Recursion, and drawing tree algorithms, with latex / tikz.
+         * Recursion, and drawing tree algorithms, with tikz.
-         * Sorted trees, and insert operation.
+         * Search, Insert & delete operations.
          * Search in trees: depth-first, breath-first.
          * Abstract interfaces, and encapsulation.
          * The problem of balancing trees, and advanced tree structures.